 Make sure the mixture is very smooth and second customize the recipe as per requirement.

-Serve them as a dessert after meals, enjoy as a mid day snack, pack in kids lunch boxes, carry them on camping site, you can enjoy these small snack in many ways.
+Serve them as a dessert after meals, enjoy as a mid-day snack, pack in kids lunch boxes, carry them on camping site, you can enjoy this small snack in many ways.

 Since we use raw shredded carrots, transfer any leftovers in glass containers and store them in the fridge.
 Keep them at the kitchen counter for 2-3 hours before consumption.

-If you like this light and healthy snack then do check few more from the blog.
+If you like this light and healthy snack then do check a few more from the blog.